Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems

 \section{Abstract}

-This paper proposes group-based distributed optimization algorithms on top of intelligent partitioning for the optimal power flow (OPF) problem.
+This paper proposes group-based distributed optimization (DO) algorithms on top of intelligent partitioning for the optimal power flow (OPF) problems.
 Radial partitioning of the graph of a network is introduced as a systematic way to split a large-scale problem into more tractable sub-problems, which can potentially be solved efficiently with methods such as convex relaxations.
-The simple implementation of a Distributed Consensus Algorithm (DiCA) with very few parameters makes it viable for different parameter selection methods, which are crucial for the fast convergence of the distributed algorithms.
-The DiCA algorithm returns more accurate solutions to the tested problems with fewer iterations than component-based algorithms.
-Our numerical results show the performance of the algorithms for different power network instances and the effect of parameter selection.
+Spectral parameter selection is introduced for group-based DO as a crucial hyper-parameter selection step in DO.
 A software package DiCARP is created, which is implemented in Python using the Pyomo optimization package.
+Our numerical results for different power network instances show that our designed algorithm returns more accurate solutions to the tested problems with fewer iterations than component-based DO.
+Our results confirm the importance of smart partitioning and parameter selection for large-scale optimization problems on networks.